shizoor/Image-App/README.md

 # Image-App
-Basic image loading and manip app, only one effect so far, more coming
+Basic image loading and manip app in C#, only one effect so far, more coming